 Critical processes are processes that could result in severe social disruption in the event of their failure or disruption.
 The processes below have been identified as critical processes.
-A distinguishment can be made between two critical categories, A and B. The failure of A critical processes has greater potential effects than the failure of B critical processes.
+A distinction can be made between two categories of critical processes, A and B. The failure of A-critical processes has greater potential effects than the failure of B-critical processes.

 |Regional distribution of electricity||B|